Every Use of the Word Justice

 #11 “Defend the poor and fatherless: do justice (H6663) to the afflicted and needy.”
 (Psa 82:3)

-This verse really helps us to understand the meaning of Biblical justice.
+The construction of this verse which equates justice with defending the poor and fatherless really helps us to understand the meaning of Biblical justice.
 To do justice is to defend – stand up for the rights of – the poor, fatherless, afflicted and needy.
+A good example of this is:

 #12 “Justice (H6664) and judgment are the habitation of thy throne: mercy and truth shall go before thy face.”
 (Psa 89:14)